mathildefaanes/us_brain_tumor_segmentation/README.md

 To run inference, follow the instructions in the inference_instructions.txt-file.

 ### Compute metrics
-To compute evaluation metrics, the file compute_metrics.py can be used.
+To compute evaluation metrics, the compute_metrics.py file can be used.
 Instructions are given in the file.

 ## Citing
-Please cite the following article:
+Please cite the following article if used:

     @misc{faanes2024automaticbraintumorsegmentation,
           title={Automatic brain tumor segmentation in 2D intra-operative ultrasound images using MRI tumor annotations},